-At December 31, 2019, SaskCentral has a 45.45% (2018 - 45.45%) interest in SEF JV, which was created to undertake and carry out the investment and deployment of capital to small and mid-sized businesses in Saskatchewan requiring less than \$1 million in capital.
+At December 31, 2020, SaskCentral has a nil (2019 - 45.45%) interest in SEF JV, which was created to undertake and carry out the investment and deployment of capital to small and mid-sized businesses in Saskatchewan requiring less than \$1 million in capital.
+On June 30, 2020, SEF JV was dissolved.
+As part of the dissolution, a final payment of \$170 was issued to SaskCentral, which resulted in \$nil gain or loss.
 SEF JV's principal place of business is Regina, Saskatchewan.